Geological History — Plate Tectonic Evolution of the Indian Subcontinent

 • Definition: A large-scale Indian civil engineering programme under the National Perspective Plan (1980) that aims to transfer water from surplus river basins to deficit basins through a network of reservoirs and canals, comprising 30 link projects — 14 under the Himalayan Rivers Component and 16 under the Peninsular Rivers Component — with the National Water Development Agency (NWDA) as the implementing body.
 Pre-Feasibility Reports have been completed for all 30 projects, Feasibility Reports for 26, and Detailed Project Reports for 11 as of 2025.

 • Context: The concept traces back to 19th-century British engineer Arthur Cotton's proposals; it was formally revived by Dr K.L.
 Rao's "National Water Grid" idea in the 1970s, and the National Perspective Plan was published by the Ministry of Water Resources in 1980, with NWDA established in 1982.
-The Ken-Betwa Link Project (KBLP) is the first project to enter the implementation stage — its foundation stone was laid by PM Modi on 25 December 2024 at Khajuraho, MP, at an estimated cost of Rs 44,605 crore, with completion targeted by 2030.
-It will provide irrigation for 6.3 lakh hectares and drinking water for 62 lakh people.
+Two projects have now entered implementation: (1) The Ken-Betwa Link Project (KBLP) — foundation stone laid 25 December 2024 at Khajuraho, MP; estimated cost ₹44,605 crore; dam contract to NCC Limited; completion ~2030; irrigation for 10.62 lakh hectares, drinking water for 62 lakh people.
+(2) The PKC-ERCP Link (Parbati-Kalisindh-Chambal + Eastern Rajasthan Canal Project) — MoU signed 28 January 2024; foundation stone 17 December 2024; estimated cost ₹72,000 crore; benefits 13 districts of eastern Rajasthan + MP's Chambal-Malwa region.

 • UPSC Relevance: GS1 Geography and GS3 Environment.
 Directly asked in Mains 2020: "Critically examine interlinking of rivers as solution to droughts, floods, and interrupted navigation."
-Prelims tests Ken-Betwa Link Project details — first project under the NPP, Daudhan Dam construction, concern over tree felling in Panna Tiger Reserve (over 17,000 trees identified, 12,000+ already felled).
+Prelims tests Ken-Betwa Link Project details — first project under the NPP, Daudhan Dam construction, NCC Limited as construction contractor, concern over tree felling in Panna Tiger Reserve.
 Mains expects a balanced analysis weighing water security benefits (irrigation, drinking water, hydropower) against environmental costs (submergence, displacement, ecological damage to tiger habitat).
+For Mains 2026, add PKC-ERCP as the second live case — Ranthambhore Tiger Reserve controversy mirrors the Panna issue.

 Current Affairs Connect